jonathan-odonnell/milestone-project-4/README.md

 20. As a site owner, I want to be able to add, edit and delete holiday packages.

     - Site owners can access the add holiday form by clicking on the user dropdown and selecting the add holiday option.
 Here, they can complete the form to add a new holiday.
-    - If the site owner clicks on the edit link below the relevant holiday description on the holiday details pages, the edit holiday form is displayed where they can amend the relevant holiday details.
+    - If the site owner clicks on the edit link below the description on the relevant holiday details page, the edit holiday form is displayed where they can amend the relevant holiday details.
-    - If the site owner clicks on the delete link below the relevant holiday description on the holiday details pages, the holiday is deleted.
+    - If the site owner clicks on the delete link below the description on the relevant holiday details page, the holiday is deleted.

 21. As a site owner, I want to be able to add, edit and delete extras.